plataplomo/hummingbot/workflow/websocket_research/websocket_improvement_plan_100_steps.md

 # WebSocket Module Comprehensive Improvement Plan (100 Steps)

+## ⚠️ **PLAN STATUS: SUPERSEDED**

+**This 100-step plan has been replaced with a more practical approach.**

+**👉 See UPDATED_PRACTICAL_IMPROVEMENT_PLAN.md for the current strategy.**

 ## Overview
 This plan systematically addresses all issues identified in the WebSocket module analysis.
 Steps are organized in phases with clear dependencies and priorities.

+**NOTE**: After implementation attempt and analysis, this plan proved overly complex and led to coding standard violations.
+The updated plan focuses on immediate compliance fixes and practical improvements.

 ---